-The !earshot Digital Distribution System or !eDDS for short is an online database.
-Canadian record labels, distribution companies, and independent artists can upload music into the database.
-Once uploaded, and paid for the music becomes available for campus and community radio stations to search, review, and download music to be broadcast within their local communities.
+The !earshot Digital Distribution System or !eDDS for short is an online database designed to get Canadian content to campus and community radio stations.
+Once music has been uploaded, and paid for the music becomes available for campus and community radio stations to search, review, and download music to be broadcast within their local communities across Canada.

-The National Campus and Community Radio Association/ (NCRA/ANREC) is a not-for-profit national association working to recognize, support, and encourage volunteer-based, non-profit, public-access campus and community based broadcasters in Canada.
-Currently the NCRA/ANREC represents over 110 not-for-profit campus and community radio stations from across Canada.
+The National Campus and Community Radio Association/l’Association nationale des radios étudiantes et communautaires (NCRA/ANREC) is a not-for-profit national association working to recognize, support, and encourage volunteer-based, non-profit, public-access campus and community based broadcasters in Canada.
+Currently the NCRA/ANREC represents over 100 not-for-profit campus and community radio stations from across Canada.
 More information about the NCRA/ANREC can be found at ncra.ca.

 How much will it cost to use the !earshot Digital Distribution System?